How Neurovertebral Decompression Can Help You Get Back to a Pain-Free Life

 In the clinical context, the diagnosis of facet osteoarthritis is often confirmed by medical imaging techniques such as radiography, MRI or CT scan, often supplemented by functional tests and diagnostic injections.
 Treatment of this condition is multidisciplinary and may include pharmacological, osteopathic and Spinal decompression therapy.
 However, it is crucial to understand that facet osteoarthritis is often a component of a broader clinical picture of spinal degeneration, requiring a holistic approach to diagnosis and treatment.
 Postdoctoral studies have also explored the role of biomarkers and genetics in susceptibility to this condition, paving the way for more personalized treatment approaches.

-Spinal decompression therapy: In the treatment of facet osteoarthritis, a condition that affects the facet joints of the spine and can result in significant pain and reduced mobility, neurovertebral decompression is emerging as a promising treatment option.
+Spinal decompression therapy: In the treatment of facet osteoarthritis, a condition that affects the facet joints of the spine and can result in significant pain and reduced mobility, spinal decompression therapy is emerging as a promising treatment option.
 This non-invasive medical technique specifically aims to relieve pressure on the facet joints and adjacent spinal nerves, which are often compressed due to osteoarthritis.
 Using a specialized device, the Spinal decompression therapy applies controlled traction force to affected spinal segments, helping to reduce inflammation and promote an environment conducive to healing.
 Unlike traditional spinal traction, this method uses advanced technologies to precisely target affected spinal levels, providing more effective and personalized treatment.

-The operating principle of neurovertebral decompression in the context of facet osteoarthritis is based on the creation of an optimal space between the vertebrae, thus allowing better circulation of nutrient fluids essential for the regeneration of the facet joints.
+The operating principle of spinal decompression therapy in the context of facet osteoarthritis is based on the creation of an optimal space between the vertebrae, thus allowing better circulation of nutrient fluids essential for the regeneration of the facet joints.
 The decompression device alternates between traction and release phases, creating a pumping effect that promotes the reduction of intradiscal and intraarticular pressure.
 This mechanism not only relieves the pain associated with facet osteoarthritis, but also stimulates the healing of damaged tissues by improving blood circulation and facilitating the delivery of nutrients.
 It is crucial that this technique is administered by highly trained professionals, as precise adjustment of the device is necessary for each patient, depending on the severity and location of their facet arthrosis.

 Pathophysiology of Facet Osteoarthritis